-There is a plethora of visualization authoring tools available to users for producing complex visualization designs, including specification based toolkits (e.g~\cite{plotly2015,bostock2011d3,satyanarayan2016vega,satyanarayan2016reactivevega}), automated tools (e.g~\cite{stolte2002polaris, carr2014lyra, zong2020lyra}, PowerBI), or graphic driven tools (e.g~\cite{liu2018dataIll}).
-Specification languages are expressive, but require considerable programming skills for users to fully utilize them~\cite{vartak2017towards, dibia2019data2vis, hu2019vizml}.
-On the other hand, graphic driven tools eliminate the need for programming by allowing the users to use interactive widgets within a GUI to design visualizations.
-However, by eliminating the need for specifications, they take away the control from the user~\cite{horvitz1999principles} and still require great levels of effort for users to learn how to use them effectively~\cite{satyanarayan2019critical}.
-Moreover, for visualization authors who want to use specification based authoring tools, these tools may not be of much help.
-Our approach aims to overcome this limitation by focusing on how to simplify the process of using these visualization languages instead of abstracting the visualization implementation process from it's users.
+There are a plethora of visualization authoring tools available to users such as specification-based languages (e.g~\cite{plotly2015,bostock2011d3,satyanarayan2016vega,satyanarayan2016reactivevega}), automated tools (e.g~\cite{stolte2002polaris, satyanarayan2014lyra, zong2020lyra}), or graphic-driven tools that rely on GUI widgets (e.g~\cite{liu2018dataIll,zong2020lyra}).
+Specification languages are expressive but require considerable programming skills to use~\cite{vartak2017towards, dibia2019data2vis, hu2019vizml}.
+On the other hand, graphic-driven tools eliminate the need for programming.
+However, by eliminating the need for specifications, they take away the control from the user~\cite{horvitz1999principles} and still have a learning curve~\cite{satyanarayan2019critical}.